-INX Media case: Chidambaram’s counsels seek transcripts of interrogation by Enforcement Directorate
+INX Media case: P Chidambaram’s interim protection from arrest by ED extended till Wednesday

-Kapil Sibal said the investigating agency cannot place documents in the court randomly and ‘behind the back’ in order to get his custody.
+During the hearing, the former Union finance minister’s counsels sought the transcripts of his interrogation by the investigating agency.

-Former Union Finance Minister P Chidambaram’s counsels on Tuesday urged the Supreme Court to direct the Enforcement Directorate to produce transcripts of the Congress leader’s interrogation in the INX Media money laundering case, reported Bar and Bench.
+The Supreme Court on Tuesday granted former Union minister P Chidambaram interim protection from arrest by the Enforcement Department till Wednesday in the INX Media money laundering case, reported Bar and Bench.
+The senior Congress leader, however, will remain in the Central Bureau of Investigation’s custody till at least Friday.

-The court is hearing two petitions – one against the Delhi High Court order rejecting anticipatory bail in the case being investigated by the directorate, and another challenging a special judge’s order on August 22 remanding Chidambaram to Central Bureau of Investigation’s custody.
+During the hearing on Tuesday, Chidambaram’s counsels urged the court to direct the Enforcement Directorate to produce transcripts of the his interrogation in the case.

-Senior advocate Kapil Sibal, one of Chidambaram’s counsels, asked the bench of Justices R Banumathi and AS Bopanna to direct the Enforcement Directorate to produce the transcripts of Chidambaram’s interrogation on December 19, January 1, and January 21, PTI reported.
+Senior advocate Kapil Sibal, one of Chidambaram’s counsels, asked the bench of Justices R Banumathi and AS Bopanna to direct the directorate to produce the transcripts of Chidambaram’s interrogation on December 19, January 1, and January 21, PTI reported.
 He said the investigating agency cannot place documents in the court randomly and “behind the back” and seek the custody of an accused.
 Sibal said the transcripts would reveal if Chidambaram was evasive during questioning.
 The Enforcement Directorate submitted documents in a sealed cover to the Supreme Court.

 Abhishek Manu Singhvi, who is also representing the former finance minister, argued that the Prevention of Money Laundering Act was amended in 2009 while the allegations in the case were from 2007 and 2008.
 “You try and paint a person as a kingpin when these alleged offences did not exist at that time,” he told the court.